FRINXrepo/docs-public/_posts/2017-01-03-elastic-search.md

     bin/karaf

-All information is logged to an Elasticsearch node though Logstash where you can define for example pipelines.
+All logging information is now logged to an Elasticsearch node though Logstash.
+This information can be analysed with Kibana.

 **Other links**
 [Elastic search products][9]